Salmon Lie Approach

 2 Rod Length Back From The Salmon Lie

-I would strongly suggest that you give yourself an absolute bare minimum of 2 rod lengths of clearance when fishing near any salmon lie but further back than that if the riverbank terrain allows it.
+I would strongly suggest that you give yourself an absolute bare minimum of 2 rod lengths of clearance when fishing near any salmon lie but further back than that if the riverbank terrain and your casting ability allows it.
 Once salmon have been disturbed and have moved to a different or deeper part of the pool the best thing to do is leave the pool for a few hours to settle and come back for another go later.
 If you think that head of fish that were right under your rod in the morning are now holding on the other side of the pool then consider a stealthy approach from the far bank later on.